isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 Table of Contents
 =================

-December2017_:
-BiqQuery comparing TCGA samples to GTEx tissues with Spearman correlation.
+- December2017_: BigQuery comparing TCGA samples to GTEx tissues with Spearman correlation.

-November_:
-Run an R (or python) script in batch mode using dsub on the google cloud.
+- November_: Run an R (or python) script in batch mode using dsub on the google cloud.

-October_:
-Using plotly for visualziation in Shiny apps.
+- October_: Using plotly for visualziation in Shiny apps.
 We implement an interatictive heatmap using heatmaply

 September_:
 We implement a new statistical test in BigQuery: the one-way ANOVA.